-The pain associated with vulvodynia is usually described as a burning, stinging, itching, irritating or a raw feeling.
-Sexual intercourse, walking, sitting or exercising can make the pain worse.
+The pain associated with vulvodynia is usually described as a burning, stinging, itching, irritating, or raw feeling.
+Sexual intercourse, walking, sitting, or exercising can make the pain worse.

 Vulvodynia usually starts suddenly and may last for months to years.
 Although it isn’t life threatening, the pain may make you cut back on some of your normal activities.
 It can also make you upset or depressed.
-It might even cause problems in your relationship with your spouse or partner, because it can make sexual intercourse painful.
+It might even cause problems in your relationship with your spouse or partner.
+This is because it can make sexual intercourse painful.

 The exact cause of vulvodynia isn’t known.
 Some factors may include:

 - Frequent yeast infections or sexually transmitted infections

 - Chemical irritation of the external genitals (from soaps, feminine hygiene products, or detergents in clothing)

 - Previous laser treatments or surgery on the external genitals

 - Nerve irritation, injury, or muscle spasms in the pelvic area

 - Precancerous or cancerous conditions on the cervix

 Your doctor may need to do a pelvic exam and tests to check for bacteria and yeast.
 If any test results don’t seem normal, your doctor may want you to have a colposcopy or a biopsy.
 Colposcopy is an exam of the genital area that uses a special magnifying glass.
 If you have a biopsy, your doctor first numbs your genital area with a painkiller, then takes a small piece of tissue that will be examined under a microscope.